 "Luckily you can make your own at home to control the sugar content and add your own flavors like cinnamon and nutmeg," Davis recommends.

-Mulled wine, though, brings sugary additions like raisins or cider into play as well as straight sugar.
+Mulled wine, though, brings sugary additions like raisins or cider into play, as well as straight sugar.
 And not only that, but "This drink also calls for two types of alcohol, red wine and brandy, which isn't ideal for liver health," says Best.

 As Davis explains, Irish coffee is comprised of Irish whisky, cream, brown sugar, and hot coffee, "making it a bit high in fat and sugar."

 She suggests lowering the saturated fat and added sugars by switching the cream for non-fat milk or dairy-free creamer.
 "You can also skip the extra brown sugar and add cinnamon or nutmeg for flavor instead," she says.